Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Observations

-Data reduction was performed using the \textsc{iraf} pipeline \textsf{wifes}.\footnote{IRAF is distributed by NOAO, which is operated by AURA, Inc., under contract to the National Science Foundation.} We performed the flat-fielding using the frames taken with exposures of a quartz iodine lamp.
-A medium-average combined bias was subtracted from the calibration frames.
-We performed the wavelength calibration using Cu--Ar arc exposures taken at the beginning of the night.
-The spatial calibration was done by using wire frames obtained by diffuse illumination of the coronagraphic aperture with a QI lamp.
-Cosmic rays and bad pixels were removed from the rawdata before the sky subtraction.
-We employed the \textsc{iraf} task \textsf{lacos\_im} \citep[\textsf{LA-Cosmic} package;][]{Dokkum2001} to remove cosmic rays from the rawdata, while bad pixels and any remaining cosmic rays were manually removed with the \textsc{iraf}/\textsc{stsdas} task \textsf{imedit} before the sky subtraction.
-We chose a suitable sky window from the science data for the sky subtraction purpose.
-We calibrated the science data to absolute flux units using observations of the spectrophotometric standard star EG\,274 and LTT\,3864.
+The data reduction was accomplished using a variety of techniques with the \textsc{iraf} pipeline \textsf{wifes}.\footnote{IRAF is distributed by NOAO, which is operated by AURA, Inc., under contract to the National Science Foundation.} We performed the flat-fielding using the frames taken with exposures from a quartz iodine (QI) lamp.
+A medium-averaged bias was subtracted from the calibration frames.
+We carried out the wavelength calibration with Cu--Ar arc exposures taken at the beginning of the night.
+The spatial calibration was conducted by employing wire frames collected from the diffuse illumination of the coronagraphic aperture with a QI lamp.
+Cosmic rays and bad pixels were removed from the raw data before the sky subtraction.
+We employed the \textsc{iraf} task \textsf{lacos\_im} \citep[\textsf{LA-Cosmic} package;][]{Dokkum2001} to eliminate cosmic rays from the raw data, while bad pixels and any remaining cosmic rays were manually cleaned off afterward with the \textsc{iraf}/\textsc{stsdas} task \textsf{imedit}.
+For the purpose of sky subtraction, we chose a suitable sky window from the science data.
+We calibrated the science data to absolute flux units using observations of the spectrophotometric standard stars EG\,274 and LTT\,3864.
 The flux-calibrated data were corrected for the atmospheric extinction.
-A linear interpolation technique was employed to minimize sampling noise made by the image-slicing IFU sampling technique.
+We also rebinned the spaxel map by a factor of 2 and then performed a three-point median smoothing to reduce the sampling artifacts created by the image-slicing IFU.

-The high-resolution \textit{Hubble Space Telescope} (\textit{HST}) images of the PNe were obtained from the Mikulski Archive for Space Telescopes, and the 3.5-m ESO New Technology Telescope (NTT) images from \citet{Schwarz1992}, presented in Appendix~\ref{wc:sec:archiv:images}, which were used to constrain our morpho-kinematic models.
-The \textsc{iraf} task \textsf{lacos\_im} was employed to remove cosmic rays from the \textit{HST} images.
+The high-resolution \textit{Hubble Space Telescope} (\textit{HST}) images of the PNe were retrieved from the Mikulski Archive for Space Telescopes (doi:{\href{https://dx.doi.org/10.17909/t9-pdkg-tg57}{10.17909/t9-pdkg-tg57}), and the 3.5-m ESO New Technology Telescope (NTT) narrow-band images from \citet{Schwarz1992}, which were utilized to constrain our morpho-kinematic models.
+Table~\ref{wc1:tab:hst} lists the \textit{HST} images, together with their program IDs, instruments, filters/gratings, wavelength bands, spatial resolutions, and exposure times.
+The \textsc{iraf} task \textsf{lacos\_im} was utilized to eliminate cosmic rays from the \textit{HST} images.